-Dividends: The shares carry the right to participate in any distribution of dividend declared by the Company; Voting rights: Each share shall be entitled to one vote at meetings of shareholders; Pre-emption rights: Subject to the limitations contained in the memorandum and articles of association, shareholders in the Company shall be entitled, in accordance with the provisions of the Company's memorandum and articles of association, to be offered any new shares to be issued by the Company a right to subscribe for such shares in proportion to their then current shareholding, before such shares are offered to the public or to any person not being a shareholder Capital distributions: The shares carry the right for the holders thereof to participate in any distribution of capital made whether on a winding up or otherwise; Transferability: The shares are freely transferable in accordance with the rules and regulations of the Malta Stock Exchange, applicable from time to time; Other: The shares are not redeemable and not convertible into any other form of security; Mandatory takeover bids: Chapter 11 of the Listing Rules, implementing the relevant Squeeze-Out and Sell-Out Rules provisions of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004, regulates the acquisition by a person or persons acting in concert of the control of a company and provides specific rules on takeover bids, squeeze-out rules and sell-out rules.
+Dividends: The shares carry the right to participate in any distribution of dividend declared by the Company; Voting rights: Each share shall be entitled to one vote at meetings of shareholders; Pre-emption rights: Subject to the limitations contained in the memorandum and articles of association, shareholders in the Company shall be entitled, in accordance with the provisions of the Company's memorandum and articles of association, to be offered any new shares to be issued by the Company a right to subscribe for such shares in proportion to their then current shareholding, before such shares are offered to the public or to any person not being a shareholder.
+Capital distributions: The shares carry the right for the distribution of capital made whether Transferability: The shares are freely transferable regulations of the Malta Stock Excha Other: The shares are not redeemable and not convertible into any other form of security; Mandatory takeover bids: Chapter 11 of the Listing Rules, implementing the relevant Squeeze-Out and Sell-Out Rules provisions of Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004, regulates the acquisition by a person or persons acting in concert of the control of a company and provides specific rules on takeover bids, squeeze-out rules and sell-out rules.
 The shareholders of the Company may be protected by the said Listing Rules in the event that the Company is subject to a Takeover Bid (as defined therein).
-The Listing Rules may be viewed on the official website of the Listing Authority - www.mfsa.com.mt ; Holdings in excess of 5% of the share capital On the basis of the information December 2018, the following posture capital: Malampaya Investments Limited Anthony S Diacono Rizzo Farrugia & Co (Stockbrokers) Limited on behalf of clients As far as the Company is aware, indirect shareholding in excess o 34.33% 31.17% 10.71% no other pe 5% or more of its issued (18,450,000 shares) (16,751,835 shares) (5,754,844 shares) rson holds any direct or
+The Listing Rules may be viewed on the official website of the Listing Authority - www.mfsa.com.mt; Holdings in excess of 5% of the share capital On the basis of the information available to the Company as at the 31 December 2019, the following persons hold 5% or more of its issued share capital: Malampaya Investments Limited 34.3% (18,450,000 shares) Anthony S Diacono 31.2% (16,751,835 shares) Rizzo Farrugia & Co (Stockbrokers) Limited on behalf of clients 11.31% (5,754,844 shares) As far as the Company is aware, r indirect shareholding in excess of 5% -